Sheep: History

 The exact line of descent from wild ancestors to domestic sheep is unclear.
 The most common hypothesis states that Ovis aries is descended from the Asiatic (O. gmelini) species of mouflon; the European mouflon (Ovis aries musimon) is a direct descendant of this population.
-Sheep were among the first animals to be domesticated by humankind (although the domestication of dogs probably took place 10 to 20 thousand years earlier); the domestication date is estimated to fall between 11,000 and 9000 BC in Mesopotamia and possibly around 7000 BC in Mehrgarh in the Indus Valley.
+Sheep were among the earliest animals to be domesticated by humankind (along with dogs, which were domesticated 10 to 20 thousand years earlier); the date of domestication is estimated to fall between 11,000 and 9000 BC in Mesopotamia, from which it spread to Mehrgarh in the Indus Valley around 7000 BC.
 The rearing of sheep for secondary products, and the resulting breed development, began in either southwest Asia or western Europe.
-Initially, sheep were kept solely for meat, milk and skins.
-Archaeological evidence from statuary found at sites in Iran suggests that selection for woolly sheep may have begun around 6000 BC, and the earliest woven wool garments have been dated to two to three thousand years later.
+Initially, sheep were kept for meat, milk, and skins rather than fleece.
+Archaeological evidence from statuary found at sites in Iran suggests that selection for woolly sheep may have begun around 6000 BC, while the earliest woven wool garments have been dated to around 4000 BC, two thousand years later.

 Sheep husbandry spread quickly in Europe.
-Excavations show that in about 6000 BC, during the Neolithic period of prehistory, the Castelnovien people, living around Châteauneuf-les-Martigues near present-day Marseille in the south of France, were among the first in Europe to keep domestic sheep.
-Practically from its inception, ancient Greek civilization relied on sheep as primary livestock, and were even said to name individual animals.
+Excavations show that in about 6000 BC, during the Neolithic period, the Castelnovien people in Châteauneuf-les-Martigues, near present-day Marseille in the south of France, were among the first Europeans to keep domestic sheep.
+Practically from its inception, ancient Greek civilization relied on sheep as primary livestock, and the Greeks were even said to name individual animals.
 Ancient Romans kept sheep on a wide scale, and were an important agent in the spread of sheep raising.
 Pliny the Elder, in his Natural History (Naturalis Historia), speaks at length about sheep and wool.
 European colonists spread the practice to the New World from 1493 onwards.